zehra60/For_reddit/README.md

 For_reddit
-***dart Let's start with functions first because they are essential.
+ Let's start with functions first because they are essential.

 ●Instead of writing normal functions, lambda functions that take up less space can be written. for example,